samuelmurray/rest-mash/README.md

 The aim of this project is to make a REST based API that - given a MusicBrainz Identifier (MBID) - returns an artists name, Wikipedia description, and list of albums with links to cover images.
 This is done by calling other public APIs: [MusicBrainz](http://musicbrainz.org/ws/2), [Cover Art Archive](http://coverartarchive.org/), [Wikidata](https://www.wikidata.org/w/api.php) and [Wikipedia](https://en.wikipedia.org/w/api.php).

+## Run
+You can start the application either using Docker or by cloning the repository and running the code with Maven.
+This starts a service which you can access in a web browser.

-## Requirements
+### Requirements
 Running the code requires either Docker or Maven and Java 8.
 On macOS, these can be installed using [Homebrew](https://brew.sh/):

 ```
 $ brew cask install docker
 $ brew cask install java8
 $ brew install maven
 ```

-## Run
-You can start the application either using Docker or by cloning the repository and running the code with Maven.
-This starts a service which you can access in a web browser.

 ### Docker
 We provide a Docker container for this project called _samuelmurray/rest-mash_.
 Run it with the following command: